 Deseret and Snack options,- Rice Pudding, Apple pie, fruit snicker/ mars bar, popcorn, cake, pastries, etc.

 Hot Drink options – Varieties of hot drinks like black/milk coffees, black/mint/ginger/Green/ lemon honey teas, hot chocolates, hot mango juice, hot oranges juice, hot pineapple juice, etc.)

 DRINKING-WATER ON TREK

-The water on a trek is available at every trekking lodges or shopping shops along the way, buying a regular bottle of mineral water costs 1-3 USD per litter.
-Everest region has plenty of water sources to get the water as you can also refill the water from the random taps or water source, refilling waters from any of those sources is potable but it will be fine to drink with a Lifetraw or using the water purification pills – at least 2-4 L water per day is recommended to drink that keeps you hydrated.
+The water on a trek is available at every trekking lodge or shopping shop along the way, buying a regular bottle of mineral water costs 1-3 USD per litter.
+Everest region has plenty of water sources to get the water as you can also refill the water from random taps or water sources, refilling waters from any of those sources is potable but it will be fine to drink with a Lifetraw or use the water purification pills – at least 2-4 L water per day is recommended to drink that keeps you hydrated.

 We will ensure and accommodate you to the best available tea houses with great views of the mountain and sceneries during the trek

-NOTE: Kathmandu has a large range of luxury stars hotels offers to select for your stay.
-However, we will also be pleased to part of this help to make the reservations for the 4 50 5 starts hotel booking as well on request.
+NOTE: Kathmandu has a large range of luxury stars hotel offers to select for your stay.
+However, we will also be pleased to be part of this help to make the reservations for the 4 50 5 starts hotel booking as well on request.